 This will allow you to make informed decisions about employers to approach about work.
 Sources of information include industry publications, professional associations, the University Library's resource guide for researching organisations and industries, organisations' websites and annual reports, as well as information from the press using databases such as Factiva.

 Many people seek to align themselves with an organisation that is committed to values common to their own.
-Indexes that rate organisational performance against a range of measures include Aon Hewitt Best Employers in Australia and New Zealand, Employer of Choice for Gender Equality, and the Corporate Responsibility Index.
+Indexes that rate organisational performance against a range of measures include Aon Hewitt Best Employers in Australia and New Zealand and the Employer of Choice for Gender Equality.

 It’s never too early to develop a professional presence on social media.
 Set up a LinkedIn profile, connect online and follow potential employers of interest, and join relevant online forums and LinkedIn groups.